open-sdg/open-sdg/docs/charts.md

 graph_type: binary
 ```

+In addition, see the special data requirements below.

 ### Data requirements for binary charts

 Your data (CSV files typically) cannot have "Yes" and "No" for values.
 Instead you must use `1` to indicate "Yes" and `-1` to indicate "No".